13 DNS allows for human-readable addresses

-In Chapter 12 you learned all about how IP Addresses are where a host actually lives on a computer network.
-But you’ve been using the internet for a long time and you’ve rarely – if ever – actually used an IP Address.
+In Chapter 12 you learned that IP Addresses are where a host actually lives on a computer network.
+But you’ve been using the internet for a long time and you’ve rarely – if ever – used an IP Address.
 What gives?

-IP Addresses are hard to remember.
-And worse, they can change when servers are replaced.
+The creators of the internet realized that IP Addresses are hard to remember.
+Even worse, they can change when servers are replaced.

 In this chapter, you’ll learn the basics about how DNS works and how it gets configured.1 In the lab, you’ll configure your workbench with an actual domain.